TestProjects-Sigma/music_indexer/README.md

 - **🔄 Portability**: Move your entire indexed collection between computers effortlessly
 - **🎵 Scale**: Handle collections of 10,000+ files with ease
 - **⚙️ Flexibility**: Customize every aspect of matching and selection behavior
+- **📋 Completeness**: 🆕 Export missing tracks for systematic playlist completion
+- **🔁 Workflow**: 🆕 Complete cycle from search to 100% playlist matching

-Transform your music collection management from tedious manual work to automated efficiency!
+Transform your music collection management from tedious manual work to automated efficiency with systematic missing track resolution!